akino0910/JALV/README.md

 * Greek

 ## Configuration

-YALV itself does not require any setup, but log4net must be setup in your application to write XML content in XmlLayoutSchemaLog4j layout to log files.
-[Read more...](https://github.com/LukePet/YALV/wiki)
+JALV itself does not require any setup, but log4net must be setup in your application to write XML content in XmlLayoutSchemaLog4j layout to log files.
+[Read more...](https://github.com/stefanjarina/JALV/wiki)

 ## Usage

-Download latest binaries, unzip and launch YALV.exe.
+Download latest binaries, unzip and launch JALV.exe.
 That's all!
-YALV GUI language follows your Windows culture automatically, but you can override this behavior.
+JALV GUI language follows your Windows culture automatically, but you can override this behavior.

+## Disclaimer

+JALV is a fork of JALV by Luka